nextcloud/documentation/admin_manual/configuration_server/automatic_configuration.rst

 The :file:`config/autoconfig.php` is automatically removed after the initial configuration has been applied.

+.. note:: Keep in mind that the automatic configuration does not eliminate the need for creating the  database user and database in advance, as described in :doc:`../configuration_database/linux_database_configuration`.

 Parameters
 ----------
 When configuring parameters, you must understand that two parameters are named differently in this configuration file when compared to the standard :file:`config.php` file.